Twinklebear/Twinklebear.github.io-jekyll/_posts/2021-08-29-0-to-gltf-triangle.md

 ---
 layout: post
-title: "From 0 to glTF with WebGPU: The First Triangle"
+title: "From 0 to glTF with WebGPU: The First Triangle - Updated"
 description: ""
 category: graphics
 tags: [graphics, webgpu]